 - Place a large pressure treated beam underneath it for support and then remove the jack.

 Wow.
 Those answers were pretty shocking to us.
 These solutions are nowhere in the ballpark of what could and should be done with sinking concrete steps.
 As a consumer, how do you know what to do when your search results come up with these answers?

-As experts in the field of lifting concrete steps, you can find your answer here.
+As experts in the field of concrete lifting and sinking steps, you can find your answer here.

 If you need more information on how to evaluate what you find while searching online, keep reading.

 Three things to do to authenticate the information you find online

 Tip #1 Check the date of the information

 People using the internet for information and tips don’t check the date the information was posted.
 If the information is a few years old, chances are the information is old as well.
 Technology and solutions can change with time.
 Make sure you have the most up to date information that is available for your search.
 Also, follow up with any links you find.
 Knowledgeable articles should also have a link to the company or individual that wrote it.
 Then follow the links.
 Are they qualified to answer the question?
 Do they have experience in the area?
 Read the reviews that are on the site.
 Do they appear to be an expert in the field or someone throwing 2 cents into the mix?